Panama’s Offshore Benefits and Business Advantages

 - Roman law system.

 - Moody's has issued Panama a sovereign debt ceiling of Ba1 and Standard & Poors has assigned a default-risk rating of BB+.

 - Panama is a peaceful country with no military.
-Unlike many neighboring countries, personal security concerns are limited.
+Unlike many neighbouring countries, personal security concerns are limited.
 Panama has the lowest crime rate in all of Central and South America.

 Panama's economy is one of the most stable, prosperous, and most advanced in all of Central and South America.

-- Panama is a genuine international trade and banking center that is well known and respected throughout the world.
+- Panama is a genuine international trade and banking centre that is well known and respected throughout the world.

 - The banking and commercial trade industry is alive in Panama with the US Dollar as it's circulating currency.
 There are over 150 international banks in Panama.